Michael Imperioli: Career

 On March 13, 2019, Imperioli was cast in the lead role of Rick Sellitto in the NBC drama series Lincoln Rhyme: Hunt for the Bone Collector.
 Imperioli co-hosts a podcast with Steve Schirripa titled Talking Sopranos, which began on April 6, 2020.
 The two provide inside info as they follow The Sopranos series episode by episode.
 By September 2020, the podcast had reached over five million downloads.

 On September 17, 2020, Imperioli and Schirripa signed a deal with HarperCollins book imprint William Morrow and Company to write an oral history of the show; the book titled Woke Up This Morning: The Definitive Oral History of The Sopranos was released on November 2, 2021.
 In July 2020, he hosted a show on NTS Radio called 632 ELYSIAN FIELDS, which was inspired by A Streetcar Named Desire.
 In September 2020, Imperioli provided narration for The Whistleblower, a podcast about the 2007 NBA betting scandal.
 Imperioli is the guitarist and vocalist for the band Zopa.
 In 2020, Zopa released their debut album entitled La Dolce Vita.
 In 2021, Zopa headlined the Freakout Festival in Seattle.

-Imperioli had a narrator cameo in the 2021 Sopranos prequel film, The Many Saints of Newark.

-In January 2022, Imperioli was cast in a lead role in the second season of the dark comedy series The White Lotus at HBO.
+Imperioli portrayed Andrew Cuomo in the Showtime limited series Escape at Dannemora (2018), Angelo Dundee in the Regina King directed One Night in Miami (2020), and served as narrator in the 2021 Sopranos prequel film, The Many Saints of Newark.
+In January 2022, Imperioli was cast in a lead role in the second season of the HBO dark comedy series The White Lotus.
+For his performance he received a nomination for a Primetime Emmy Award for Outstanding Supporting Actor in a Drama Series.
+In 2023 it was announced that Imperioli would make his Broadway debut in the 2024 Sam Gold-directed adaptation of the Henrik Ibsen play An Enemy of the People, acting alongside Jeremy Strong and Victoria Pedretti at the Circle in the Square Theatre.
+He acted in the Paul Schrader directed film Oh, Canada which premiered at the 2024 Cannes Film Festival.

 Personal life

 Imperioli married Victoria Chlebowski in 1996.
-They have homes in the Upper West Side of Manhattan and in Santa Barbara, California, and have three children.
+They have homes on the Upper West Side of Manhattan and previously in Santa Barbara, California, and have three children.
 He and his family are avid practitioners of Tae Kwon Do.
 In 2008, Imperioli became a Buddhist.

+Imperioli is a fan of the animated sitcom American Dad!.
+He has called it his favorite TV show in several interviews and has appeared in an episode voicing the character Roger's father Fred.